HistoricBridges.org Menu:

 Original / Full Size Photos

 Additional overview photos including from before the 2009 restoration was completed, views during St. Patricks Day with the green river, night views, and other special events.
-For the best visual immersion and full detail, or for use as a desktop background, this gallery presents the photos for this bridge in the original digital camera resolution.
+This gallery offers photos in the highest available resolution and file size in a touch-friendly popup viewer.

 Original / Full Size Photos